ku-nlp/bert-based-faqir/localgovFAQ.md

 # localgovFAQ
 ## qas/questions_Amagasaki.txt
-Each of line contains ID of QA pair and a question of QA.
+Each line contains ID of QA pair and a question of QA.

 ## qas/answers_in_Amagasaki.txt
-Each of line contains ID of QA pair and an answer of QA.
+Each line contains ID of QA pair and an answer of QA.

 ## testset.txt
-Each of line is tab-separated.
+Each line is tab-separated.
 First column is user's query.
-2nd, 3th, 4th columns are the QA pair IDs in relevance level A, B, C, respectively.
+The 2nd, 3th and 4th columns are the QA pair IDs in relevance level A, B and C, respectively.
 The IDs corresponds to ones in qas/questions_Amagasaki.txt and qas/answers_in_Amagasaki.txt.
 The description about relevance levels is below.
 ```